||Skin smooth, moist

 Frogs are carnivores.
 They eat insects, spiders, snails, worms, small fish and small land animals, such as mice.
 A frog hunts by sitting motionless, rarely even blinking.
 When prey walks or flies by, his mouth opens and his tongue flicks out and back, faster than we can see.

-After metamorphosis, frogs leave the water for a more terrestrial life or continue their water lifestyle, depending on the species.
-Captive frogs are known to live 15 to 20 years, but it isn't known just how long they live in the wild because they're hard to track.
+Captive frogs are known to live 15 to 20 years, but it isn’t known just how long frogs live in the wild because they’re hard to track.
 Some are known to have lived at least five years, but most are probably eaten by predators within days of leaving the water.

 Humans are the biggest threat to frogs as a result of habitat destruction, pollution and pesticide use.
 Also, many people eat them and millions are used in scientific research or classroom experiments.
 Some are captured and kept as pets.
 Other predators are snakes, lizards, large spiders, fish, birds and foxes and other mammals.
 Automobiles also kill many frogs in spring and fall as they cross roads while migrating between shallow, summer breeding ponds and deeper ponds for hibernating.

 Top photo: Liz West / Flickr; cc by 2.0